DivanX10/Modernization-of-the-Pettix-S36-auto-feeder/README_EN.md

-# We are finalizing the autocormer.
+# We are finalizing the auto feeder.
 We redo the bowl and embed the scales in the bowl

 ![image](https://github.com/DivanX10/cat-bowl-with-scales/assets/64090632/680f93cf-808a-4fb4-938e-c62c3f006a86)